co-PI - Nuclear Robotics Group (nuclear), Texas Atomic Energy Research Foundation Professorship, Mechanical Engineering

 Cheryl's reserach focuses on the fundamentals of automating the grasping process for a manipulator.
 The goal is to not only find a valid grasp but a large set of valid grasps that can then be used by the controller to identify grasp configurations that are compatible with the task at hand.

 Matthew Horn received a Mechanical Engineering degree Cum Laude from Rice University.
-Matt joined the NRG in early July 2014.
-His current research involves grasping planning in hazardous environments/ with hazardous materials and supporting several other projects that involve object manipulation or contact tasks.
+Matt joined the NRG in early July 2014 and graduated with his M.S.E with a certification in Robotics May 2017.
+His previous research involves grasp planning in hazardous environments with hazardous materials and supporting several other projects that involve object manipulation or contact tasks.
+Current research involves handling hazardous materials between autonomous agents.

 Christina Petlowany graduated with an undergraduate degree in Mechanical Engineering from Rice University in 2016.
 She is interested in control systems and design for extreme environments.
 Her research will focus on the control plan for a robotic manipulator.